top of page

 If you have a concern with a neighbor, go directly to them and discuss your concern.
 Don’t expect the Board of Directors to address your concern if you haven’t already discussed it with your neighbor.
 (See process for complaints in the Bylaws, Article X.)

 Roberts Ridge is fortunate to have a few common areas. (noted in green on the plat map under Location.)
 These include the front entrance to the subdivision and the retention ponds.
 If you walk the pond or fish there, remember the property owners in the area and respect their property.
 There are three designated spots for access to the ponds (noted in orange on the same plat map).
 Use those locations and not neighbors’ property.
 Be sure to take home everything you brought, including trash.
-If you and a neighbor have a misunderstanding, make an extra effort to make things right.
-Shake hands, take over a token gift, wave, or generally work to repair the relationship.

 Maintain your property

 From cutting the grass to pulling in your trash container, help keep your property looking good so the entire neighborhood remains looking attractive.
-Please realize that grass clippings you discharge into the street will end up in the storm sewer which inflows into our pond, not the Wabash River.
+Please realize that grass clippings you discharge into the street and leave there will end up in the storm sewer which inflows into our pond, not the Wabash River.
 Your homeowner dues take care of the common areas, do your part at home as well.

 Introduce yourself to neighbors you don’t know.
 Provide them with email address or phone number as you are comfortable.